 In this paper, we present a second case study designed to provide a more detailed assessment of the interpreted formalism concept.
 In this case study, the concept was applied to a system that provides a set of geographic services.
 The system, called OpenMap [12], is an open-source project with approximately 158,000 lines of Java source code.
 The authors have no connection to the OpenMap project beyond using it in this study.

-We developed an interpretation of OpenMap and then used it to analyze the code.
+We developed an interpretation for OpenMap and then used it to analyze the code.
 This work revealed a substantial number of faults that violate real-world constraints.
 To the best of our knowledge, these faults were either unknown to the developers or were reported by users of the system after deployment.
 This case study indicates that the interpreted formalism concept: (1) is feasible for large systems, (2) is effective in fault detection, and (3) provides efficient support to reduce user effort.

 Interpretation and Interpreted Formalism